 In South Carolina, the courts weigh many factors before determining which type of child custody would be most appropriate.
 However, one factor is given the most weight, and that's the 'best interests of the child' standard.
-The court looks at all of the options, considers the facts presented, and rules in favor of what would be best for child —given the information available at the time.
+The court looks at all of the options, considers the facts presented, and rules in favor of what would be best for the child, given the information available at the time.
 To better understand what goes into deciding child custody in South Carolina, here's a list of factors generally considered:

-- Each parent's ability to provide a safe, stable environment
+- Each parent's ability to provide a safe, stable environment.

-- Each parent's relationship with the child
+- Each parent's relationship with the child.

-- The mental and physical health of each parent
+- The mental and physical health of each parent.

-- Each parent's willingness to support the child's ongoing relationship with the other parent
+- Each parent's willingness to support the child's ongoing relationship with the other parent.

-- The existing child custody arrangement
+- The existing child custody arrangement.

-- The child's stated preference (upon reaching age 12 or older)
+- The child's stated preference (upon reaching age 12 or older).

-- Any evidence of physical or sexual abuse in the home
+- Any evidence of physical or sexual abuse in the home.

-- Any evidence of domestic violence in the home
+- Any evidence of domestic violence in the home.

 Domestic Violence and Child Custody in South Carolina

 The courts take allegations of domestic violence extremely seriously.
-In South Carolina, the courts will only award custody or visitation to a parent accused of domestic violence if they can reasonable determine that both the child and the victim of domestic violence will be safe from harm.
+In South Carolina, the courts will only award custody or visitation to a parent accused of domestic violence if they can reasonably determine that both the child and the victim of domestic violence will be safe from harm.

 In order to best protect all parties, a court in South Carolina may:

-- Order supervised visitation
+- Order supervised visitation.

-- Prohibit overnight visitation with the child
+- Prohibit overnight visitation with the child.

-- Require a child custody bond in order to guarantee the safe return of the child
+- Require a child custody bond in order to guarantee the safe return of the child.

-- Order a person accused of domestic violence to refrain from drinking or consuming drugs
+- Order a person accused of domestic violence to refrain from drinking or consuming drugs.

 De Facto Custodian in South Carolina